Should you invest in bitcoin or ethereum this year? We break down the case for both of these cryptocurrencies.

 Why should you invest in bitcoin?
 Well, bitcoin still has and will always have the cachet of being first, and perhaps thereby being the most well known in the blockchain space.
 Bitcoin has the most searches on Google, and has a smaller attack surface, making it safer than ethereum, Medium says.

 Unlike ethereum, bitcoin also has two huge coin holders going to bat for it: the Winklevoss twins, well known for their involvement in Facebook’s (NASDAQ:FB) origins.

 The twins were made billionaires by investing in bitcoin, and they aren’t giving their fortune up without a fight.
 The Winklevosses have attempted twice to establish a bitcoin ETF, and in August 2018 the brothers announced the launch of their cryptocurrency organization, the Virtual Commodity Association.

 All of this means that bitcoin has support from the inside to help prevent a total collapse, and to help legitimize the cryptocurrency so that it may grow.
 We’ll see if the Winklevosses are able to help convince market watchers to invest in bitcoin so it can make a comeback.

 All told, the year is not over yet for bitcoin, ethereum and the plethora of other cryptocurrencies.
 But as it currently stands, it’s hard to know if the low values of ethereum and bitcoin represent a buying opportunity or a sign to get out while you still can.

 Would you invest in bitcoin or ethereum?
 Let us know in the comments.

 Don’t forget to follow us @INN_Technology for real-time news updates!

-Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Amanda Kay, hold a small investment in bitcoin, but hold no other direct investment interest in any company or cryptocurrency mentioned in this article.